mark-hahn/vscode-objectify-params/README.md

 ![Objectifying One Parameter List (Delay exaggerated)](images/intro.gif)

-*Objectifying One Function's Parameter List (Delay exaggerated).*
+*Objectifying One Function's Parameter List.
+Preview walkthrough is optional.*

 ## Usage

-1. Place your cursor inside a function definition
+1. Place your cursor inside a function definition.
-2. Right-click and select **"Objectify Parameters"** (or use the Command Palette)
+2. Right-click and select **"Objectify Parameters"** or use the Command Palette.
+You can assign your own hot-key.
-3. Review any uncertain conversions in interactive dialogs
+3. Review any uncertain conversions in interactive dialogs.
-4. The extension updates both the function signature and all call sites
+4. The extension updates both the function signature and all call sites.

 ### Before
 ```typescript